 60% of the students who had taken the class carry knotted cord in the backcountry.
-Even the group that had not taken the class yet, 20% reported carrying knotted cord.
+65% of them took he class when we handed out cord for cutting Extended Column Tests.
+Even for the group that had not taken the class, 20% reported carrying knotted cord.